eatthinkdu/eatthinkdu.github.io/_posts/2015-08-14-elephant-in-the-room.md

 I've been told "Well, you just don't understand..." and "You see, it's not like that here..." and "That's just the way things are right now..." and "That's not considered racist here..." as explanations.

-<h3>And I get that.
-But does that make my thoughts less valid?</h3>
+<h3>And I get that.</h3>

-Cape Town is an incredible place to visit, with a billion of amazing things to offer -- beautiful views, beautiful people, a wealth of opportunity, a diverse and fun nightlife, a wealth of mountains and trails perfect for hiking and running.

-But there is no denying that there is still a good degree of racism that exists in Cape Town -- perhaps mostly because of where we are in its history.
+Cape Town is an incredible place to visit, with a billion of amazing things to offer, but there is no denying that there is still a good degree of racism that exists -- perhaps mostly because of where we are in its history.

-<h3>With that being said, it is the mindset of the people that will shape the future of a nation, and only time will tell the social progress that Cape Town, along with the rest of South Africa, can achieve in the coming decades.</h3>
+<h3>With that being said, I do think it is the mindset of the people that will shape the future of a nation, and only time will tell the social progress that Cape Town, along with the rest of South Africa, can achieve in the coming decades.</h3>